2009 USS Port Royal grounding: Grounding

 Port Royal spent time in the Pearl Harbor shipyard for $18 million in scheduled repairs, then departed for the open ocean off Oahu for sea trials at 08:15 on 5 February 2009.
 The ship's fathometer was broken.
 At 12:01, the automated navigation system's primary input was shifted from a forward Global Positioning System to forward Ring Laser Gyro Navigation, an inertial navigator.
 Three times the Voyage Management System dead-reckoned the ship's location, mistakenly reporting the ship's location as 1.5 mi from its actual position.
 The error was not noticed by watch-standers.
 The ship was undergoing her first sea trials following the repairs, including full power, steering, and helicopter flight operation checks.

-The grounding occurred at 8 p.m. about 0.5 mi south of the Honolulu International Airport's Reef Runway.
+The grounding occurred at 20:00, about 0.5 mi south of the Honolulu International Airport's Reef Runway.
 No one was injured and no fuel spilled.
 The grounding was in full view of commercial aircraft landing and departing from the nearby airport, causing embarrassment to the Navy.

 The cruiser has a draft of 33 ft and ran hard aground on a sand and rock ledge in an estimated 14 to 22 feet (5–7 m) of water.
 The salvage ship made three unsuccessful efforts to pull Port Royal off the sandbar on Friday, Saturday, and Sunday (6–8 February), despite full-moon high tides and offloading 200 ST of fuel and water, 7000 usgal of raw sewage, and 15 ST of crew members.

-According to the U.S. Pacific Fleet, the ship ran aground while moving very slowly as she transferred shore-based aviation assessment officials to a smaller boat to take them to shore.
+According to the US Pacific Fleet, the ship ran aground while moving very slowly as she transferred shore-based aviation assessment officials to a smaller boat to take them to shore.
 The oil recovery ship Clean Islands was behind the ship to clean up oil spills.
 Rear Admiral Dixon R. Smith, the commander of Navy Region Hawaii and the Naval Surface Group Middle Pacific, served as the on-scene commander.